minio/warp/README.md

 It is important to note that only data that strictly overlaps in absolute time will be considered for analysis.

-When running benchmarks on several clients it is likely a good idea to specify the `-noclear` parameter so clients don't accidentally delete each others data on startup or shutdown.
+When running benchmarks on several clients it is likely a good idea to specify the `--noclear` parameter so clients don't accidentally delete each others data on startup or shutdown.

 # server profiling

 When running against a MinIO server it is possible to enable profiling while the benchmark is running.

-This is done by adding `-serverprof=type` parameter with the type of profile you would like.
+This is done by adding `--serverprof=type` parameter with the type of profile you would like.
 This requires that the credentials allows admin access for the first host.

 | Type  | Description                                                                                                                                |
 |-------|--------------------------------------------------------------------------------------------------------------------------------------------|